ARM-software/psa-api/doc/crypto/api/ops/encap.rst

     .. param:: const psa_key_id_t * private_key
         Identifier of the key belonging to the person to whom the encapsulated message has been sent.
         It must be an asymmetric key pair.
-        The key must permit the usage `PSA_KEY_USAGE_ENCAPSULATE_KEY`
+        The private half of the key pair must permit the usage `PSA_KEY_USAGE_ENCAPSULATE_KEY`

     .. param:: conts uint8_t * encapsulation
-        Buffer containing the encapsulated keythat was received from the counterparty.
+        Buffer containing the encapsulated key that was received from the counterparty.

     .. param:: size_t encapsulation_size
         Size of the ``encapsulation`` buffer in bytes.